treesess/STEAMRELAY/showcase/250527 filament spool/readme.md

 it has a proper tolerance and uses 3x 35 mm M3 screws to fastened to two parts.

 robust, quick, and cheap.

+but, i forgot to add some holes for the end tip of the filament... well, not a big problem.